 The connection of The Great Trail would have been impossible without the grassroots work of volunteers, whose efforts are supported by your donations.
-These dedicated individuals work tirelessly all year round to champion and build the creation of new Trail sections in their area, and help to maintain the existing ones.
+These dedicated individuals work tirelessly all year round to champion the creation of new Trail sections in their area, and help to maintain the existing ones.
 Now that we’ve reached our connection goal, we need to ensure that our invaluable volunteers continue to be supported as they help us make the Trail safer, cleaner and more accessible.
 Their fantastic work is made possible with the help of your donations.

 You help to create more greenways on the Trail

 Your support has helped TCT take crucial strides in improving sections of The Great Trail.
 Thanks to your generosity, our Trail team has supported the construction of a pedestrian bridge over the Trans-Canada Highway on Regina’s section of the Trail.

 Other achievements include the connection of the Chief Isadore Trail in BC, and the addition of the East Coast Trail in Newfoundland – two Trail sections providing spectacular scenery and experiences.

 However, we know we can do even better as we move forward.
 Your continued support is critical to providing our Trail partners with the means to make their Trail sections safer by converting interim road routes to greenways – making the Trail more enjoyable for hikers, cyclists and walkers.

 East Coast Trail in NFL – Photo by Jennifer Murray

 You help us forge closer bonds with Indigenous communities